 Peruvian Culture maintains a diversity of festivals and traditions that make up the cultural heritage.
 Peruvian holidays throughout the year lend color and flavor to our day-to-day, with celebrations that, between vibrant dances and acts of deep religious devotion, fill Peruvian life with passion and happiness.

-There are 15 saints with processions each leaving their temple or church to make a visit to the Main Square of Cusco and then enter the Basilica of the Cathedral, where they will remain for 8 days until "The Octave" arrives, the day on which the saints are taken out and taken to their temple or church of origin.
+There are 15 saints with processions each leaving their temple or church to make a visit to the Main Square of Cuzco and then enter the Basilica of the Cathedral, where they will remain for 8 days until "The Octave" arrives, the day on which the saints are taken out and taken to their temple or church of origin.

 The Corpus Christi Catholic church celebration begins on Wednesday (one day before the procession or central day) with the departure of each saint from his temple of origin.
 Each one with a procession where the mayordomos or ¨Carguyoq¨ can be found, in some cases the mayor, the faithful who voluntarily decide to accompany their saint and accompanied by a band of musicians or ¨Q'aperos¨.
 After arriving at the Main Square, the statues of the saints are taken to the Cathedral and remain inside until the next day which is the procession.
 On Thursday all these people take their saint or virgin out of the Basilica of the Cathedral and the procession begins.
 The Main Square is full of people.